LPCC and LMFT Licensure Preparation

 For the LMFT:

 Students are designated trainees by the BBS and can accrue licensing hours after they have been classified by the Department and begin their fieldwork practicum.
-Upon graduation, students have 90 days to register with the BBS as an associate.
 It is advisable to write to the BBS for a registration packet early (e.g., at the beginning of the last semester).